Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.md

  application.

- >**Note:** If you did not create a "Hello World" application on the APU or RPU, follow the steps in [Create Custom Bare-Metal Application for Arm Cortex-A53 based APU](4-build-sw-for-ps-subsystems.md#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) to create a new "Hello World" application.
+ >**Note:** If you did not create a "Hello World" application on the APU or RPU, follow the steps in [Create Custom Bare-Metal Application for Arm Cortex-A53 based APU](4-build-sw-for-ps-subsystems.md#creating-a-custom-bare-metal-application-for-an-arm-cortex-a53-based-apu) to create a new "Hello World" application.

  After you create the "Hello World" application, work through the following example to debug the software using the Vitis debugger.

 1. Connect the JTAG cable, set the boot mode to JTAG, and power on the board.
-Refer to the steps in [Example Project: Running the "Hello World" Application from Arm Cortex-A53](4-build-sw-for-ps-subsystems.md#example-project-running-the-hello-world-application-from-arm-cortex-a53).
+Refer to the steps in [Example 3: Running the "Hello World" Application from Arm Cortex-A53](4-build-sw-for-ps-subsystems.md#example-3-running-the-hello-world-application-from-arm-cortex-a53).

 2. In the C/C++ Perspective, right-click the **hello_a53 Project** and select **Debug As→ Launch on Hardware → Single Application Debug**.